digital-asset/docs.daml.com/docs/3.1/docs/json-api/index.rst

 - ``commandId`` -- optional field, a unique string identifying the command.
 - ``actAs`` -- a non-empty list of parties, overriding the set from the JWT user; must be a subset of the JWT user's set.

-.. note::  There is only subset of possible fields presented in the example, consult openapi specification for more options.
+.. note::  Only a subset of the possible fields is shown in the example.
+Refer to the OpenAPI specification for additional options.

 .. _example_response: (in case of 1/v2/commands/submit-and-wait-for-transaction-tree)